MiikaMatias/Eigenface_Project/docs/implementation.md

 all of the distances, and take the smallest one.
 This will be our guess.
 If the distance is above a certain treshold, we judge that the image is not known.
 If it is further still, we judge that it is not a face at all!

+## Time complexity
+This being an algorithms project, I'm going to give a rough approximation of the time complexity of the most important parts of the algorithm.

 ## Improvement ideas
 Being able to save a model would be a great improvement to the algorithm.
 More advanced train_test_split function that the user can give specifications to would be great too.
 Even upgrading the model to an implementation of `fisherface` would be neat, since this model gets fooled by lighting really easily.
 There's a million ways to go.